elusivecodes/fQuery/README.md

 **Add Event Delegate**

-Add a delegated event to each node.
+Add delegated events to each node.

 - `nodes` is a query selector string, a *HTMLElement*, *DocumentFragment*, *ShadowRoot*, *Document*, *Window*, *HTMLCollection* or an array of nodes.
 - `events` is a space-separated string of events to attach to the nodes.